nf-core/neutronstar/docs/installation.md

 #### BUSCO data

 By default nf-core/neutronstar will look for the BUSCO lineage datasets in the `data` folder, e.g. `/my-pipelines/neutronstar-master/data/`.
-However if you have these datasets installed any other path it is possible to specify this using the option `--BUSCOfolder /path/to/lineage_sets/`.
+However if you have these datasets installed any other path it is possible to specify this using the option `--busco_folder /path/to/lineage_sets/`.
 Included with the pipeline is a script to download BUSCO data, in `/my-pipelines/neutronstar/data/busco_data.py`

 ```bash
 # Example downloading a minimal, but broad set of lineages